pawankumar1310/StudentManagementSystem/README.md

 #### Branch Descriptions :
-1. First main branch is responsible for only  creating an new web API using Entity Framework Core and SQL Server database with CRUD operations.
+1. First main branch is responsible for only  creating an new web API using Entity Framework Core(Database First Approach) and SQL Server database with CRUD operations.